hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

    for users with expertise managing PostgreSQL or users that have access to managed PostgreSQL offerings like the offers from [Amazon](https://aws.amazon.com/rds/), [Azure](https://azure.microsoft.com/en-us/services/postgresql/), or [Google Cloud](https://cloud.google.com/sql/docs/postgres/).

+1. *Active/Active* - This mode has the same requirements as External Services, with the additions of an external Redis server, and a fully automated install method.
+Information about how to perform this type of install can be found on the [Active/Active](../../install/active-active.html) page.

 1. *Mounted Disk* - This mode stores data in a separate directory on the host, with the intention that the directory is configured to store its data on an external disk, such as EBS, iSCSI,